 - For also, if a trumpet makes an unrecognizable sound, who will prepare himself for battle?

-- Therefore, if I didn’t – and don’t – know the meaning of the language, I will be an incomprehensible foreigner(150)“incomprehensible foreigner” This Greek word here is “βάρβαρος” (barbaros), which is a technical word referring to anyone who didn’t speak Greek.
-The Greek thought themselves so superior, that over time it became nearly an insult, and is the root of our word “barbarian”. to the man who speaks, and the man who speaks an incomprehensible foreigner(151)“incomprehensible foreigner” This Greek word here is “βάρβαρος” (barbaros), which is a technical word referring to anyone who didn’t speak Greek.
-The Greek thought themselves so superior, that over time it became nearly an insult, and is the root of our word “barbarian”. to me.
+- Therefore, if I don’t *know the meaning of the language, I will be an incomprehensible foreigner3“incomprehensible foreigner” This Greek word here is “βάρβαρος” (barbaros), which is a technical word referring to anyone who didn’t speak Greek.
+The Greek thought themselves so superior, that over time it became nearly an insult, and is the root of our word “barbarian”. to the man who speaks, and the man who speaks an incomprehensible foreigner4“incomprehensible foreigner” see previous note. to me.

 - It’s also this way with you.
-Since you are zealous of spiritual gifts, seek to make them abound for the building up of the church.
+Since you are zealous for spiritual gifts, seek to make them abound for the building up of the church.